Ludwig's Bustard (Neotis ludwigii)

 Habitats:

 This species inhabits open lowland and upland plains with grass and light thornbush, sandy open shrub veld and semi-desert in the arid and semi-arid Namib and Karoo biomes.
-Recent satellite telemetry and stable isotope data support earlier work (Allan 1994) that shows Ludwig’s Bustard to be nomadic and a partial migrant (Shaw 2013, Shaw & Ryan 2015), moving to the western winter-rainfall part of its range in winter.
-The breeding season spans from August-December, with the species nesting on bare ground with a clutch of 2-3 eggs (del Hoyo et al. 1996, Jenkins and Smallie 2009).
+Recent satellite telemetry and stable isotope data (Shaw 2013, Shaw and Ryan 2015) support earlier work (Allan 1994) that shows Ludwig’s Bustard to be nomadic and a partial migrant, moving to the western winter-rainfall part of its range in winter.
+In Namibia it is most common in the Namib Desert (west) in winter (May to October) and inland on the escarpment (east) in summer (November to April) (Allan 1994).
+The breeding season varies across its range, mostly spanning from July-February and can be up to May in Namibia (Collett 1982, Herholdt 1988, Lawson 1993, Allan 1994), with the species nesting on bare ground with a clutch of 2-3 eggs (del Hoyo et al. 1996, Jenkins and Smallie 2009).
 Chick-rearing is conducted solely by females (Jenkins and Smallie 2009).
 The diet includes invertebrates, some small vertebrates and vegetable matter, including the berries of Lycium oxycladum.
 There is strong evidence that the species undergoes movement with rains in pursuit of Orthoptera hatchlings, though vegetation remains important (Allan 1994).
-Flocks of up to 70 individuals have been recorded (del Hoyo et al. 1996).
+Flocks of up to 70 individuals have been recorded (Bridgeford 1988, del Hoyo et al. 1996).

 Population: